 As an insurance undertaking, Hodge Life is regulated under a different framework, and is therefore excluded from the scope of the Basel II framework.
-The Bank's investment in Hodge Life is deducted from its capital resources, and therefore Hodge Life is not reflected in the Bank's Pillar 3 disclosure document.
+The Bank's investment in Hodge Life is deducted from its capital resources and is not reflected in the Bank's Pillar 3 disclosure document.